Ramon Torres National High School: History

-To congest the RTNHS Main as well as to minimize expenses among students residing at Barangay Dulao and Barangay Malingin, Resolution No. 1430 dated May 17, 1978 has approved and authorized the establishment of the two extension classes which started on school year 1978–1979.
+To decongest the RTNHS Main and minimize expenses among students residing at Barangay Dulao and Barangay Malingin, Resolution No. 1430 dated May 17, 1978 approved and authorized the establishment of two extension classes which opened on school year 1978–1979.

-In 1979, another extension schools were again established at Barangay Sagasa and Barangay Taloc.
-There were approximately 4,000 high school students at the Main School for school year 1980-1981 and approximately 800 of these students resides at Barangay Ma-ao Central and its neighboring barangays.
-Due to this, the city school administration and city government officials have decided to open an extension school at Barangay Ma-ao Central by virtue of Resolution No. 1886 series of 1980 and Resolution No. 1971 series of 1981.
+In 1979, extension schools were established at Barangay Sagasa and Barangay Taloc.
+There were approximately 4,000 high school students at the Main School for school year 1980-1981 and approximately 800 of these students resided at Barangay Ma-ao Central and its neighboring barangays.
+Due to this, the city school administration and city government officials decided to open an extension school at Barangay Ma-ao Central by virtue of Resolution No. 1886 series of 1980 and Resolution No. 1971 series of 1981.
 The RTHNS MSC Extension started its operation school year 1981–1982.

-Due to the existing cost of secondary education in private schools located at Barangay Ma-ao, the Sanguniang Panlungsod, recognizing the immediate need, resolve to establish a less expensive public high school located at the Louisiana Elementary School campus effective school year 1984-1985 by virtue of Resolution No. 2562 series of 1984.
+Due to the existing cost of secondary education in private schools located at Barangay Ma-ao, the Sanguniang Panlungsod established a public high school located at the Louisiana Elementary School campus effective school year 1984-1985 by virtue of Resolution No. 2562 series of 1984.

-Just after the acquisition of the school site, buildings have flourished through the support and joint efforts of Hon.
-City Mayor Manuel Y. Torres, Hon.
-Congressman Edward M. Matti, PTA Officials and NGO's.

-Improvements in the institutional facilities are visible under the administration of the present Principal, Miss Heidi M. Estandarte.
-Vehicles, intercoms and classrooms were obtained from donations of the Department of Education, Culture and Sports.

-After sixty years of Ramon Torres National High School, the brainchild of Sen. Ramon Torres, it is now one of the best and biggest schools in Western Visayas.

-To better serve the city and its neighboring communities, the Schools Division Office has authorized the opening of additional public secondary schools including RT Malingin National High School - Atipuluan Extension, RT Bagroy National High School, and the stand-alone Bago City Senior High School.
+In 2007, the Schools Division Office authorized the opening of additional public secondary schools including RT Malingin National High School - Atipuluan Extension, RT Bagroy National High School, and the stand-alone Bago City Senior High School.